Duxx1/BPMN_VisualMatch/README.md

 npm start
 ```

-Open the URL mentioned in the console
+Open the URL that appears after the commands in the console

-## How to Build for deployment

-Run `npm run build`

-To test locally, run `npm run preview`